Introduction

 than digital computers and saw widespread use in business, government, and universities

-higher levels of abstraction.
-First, however, we must take a look at the Odyssey,
+Volleyball’s code up to higher and higher levels of abstraction.
+First, however, we must take

-which we will regard as a special purpose electronic analog computer.
+a look at the Odyssey, which we will regard as a special purpose electronic analog

 The Odyssey’s prototypes were developed by a team of engineers led by Ralph Baer at

-U.S. defense contractor Sanders Associates from 1966 to 1969 (Baer 2005).
-Because
+U.S. defense contractor Sanders Associates from 1966 to 1969 [

-such implementations, but analog computers’ speed of operation suited the real-time
+with such implementations, but analog computers’ speed of operation suited the real-time

-gameplay that Baer desired.[7]
-Baer’s “TV Games” console, however, would be custom built to dramatically reduce
+Baer’s “TV Games” console, however, would be custom built to dramatically reduce the

-to enable the suite of games imagined by its engineering team.
+enable the suite of games imagined by its engineering team.
 Nonetheless, despite

 its limited internal circuitry, the Odyssey prototypes retained a high degree of user